biowpn/bioweapon/_posts/2023-11-03-topological-sort.md

             if (edge(*other, *first)) {
                 // *first is not a source; *other may be std::swap(*other, *first);
-                // have to do the full search again for the new *first other = first;
+                // IMPORTANT! have to do the full search again for the new *first other = first;
             }
         }